-Tucked between Genoa and Pisa, along a mountainous and seductive six-mile stretch of the most seductive corner of the Italian Riviera lie the Cinque Terre — five (cinque) small, traffic-free towns gently and steadily carving a good life out of difficult terrain.
+Tucked between Genoa and Pisa, along a mountainous and seductive six-mile stretch of the Italian Riviera, lie the Cinque Terre — five (cinque) traffic-free villages carving a good life out of difficult terrain.
 Each village fills a ravine with a lazy hive of human activity.
 Calloused locals and sunburned travelers enjoy the area's unique mix of Italian culture and nature.
 There isn't a Fiat or museum in sight — just sun, sea, sand (well, pebbles), wine, and pure, unadulterated Italy.
 While the region is now well-discovered and can get jam-packed, I've never seen happier, more relaxed tourists.

 At a Glance

 ▲ Riomaggiore The most workaday of the five villages, with nightlife, too.

-▲ Corniglia Quiet hilltop village known for its cooler temperatures (it's the only one of the five villages set above the water), fewer tourists, and tradition of fine wines.
+▲ Corniglia Quiet hilltop village known for its cooler temperatures (it's the only one without a harbor), fewer tourists, and tradition of fine wines.